phpet/train-your-git/README.md

 This project will teach Git basics through a collaborative, story-driven project where each student contributes a chapter from the perspective of a character in *How to Train Your Dragon*.

 This is a Markdown file.
-To see a render of this file, right click on the tab with the file name and click *Open Preview* (Ctrl+Shift+V).
+To see a render of this file in your IDE, right click on the tab with the file name and click *Open Preview* (Ctrl+Shift+V).

 ## Goals
 - Learn how to use Git: branching, committing, pushing, resolving conflicts